 It is notable that the FZ300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-M5 does not offer wifi capability.
+In contrast, the E-M5 does not provide wifi capability.

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-M5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-M5 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-M5 was succeeded by the Olympus E-M5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 Manual (free pdf) or the online Panasonic FZ300 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M5 and the Panasonic FZ300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.